 How well would you cope without a safe, clean place to live?
 We assist people who don’t have somewhere to call home.
 It’s the first step towards people living positive lives and supporting themselves.
 There are lots of reasons why people end up needing our support.
-Find out more about the reasons for homelessness here.
+Find out more about the reasons for homelessness >

-We can house 140 people in our properties and houses we lease long-term across Reading, available to people who have a history of homelessness, are homeless, or are at risk of becoming homeless and need support.
+We can house 100 people in our properties and houses we lease long-term across Reading, available to people who have a history of homelessness, are homeless, or are at risk of becoming homeless and need support Working Towards Independence.